pratzl/graph/README.md

 TODO
 1.	[done] Remove old bgl17 code
 2.	bgl17
-	a.
-Add simple adapator to show dfs_vertex_range iteratation
+	a.	[in process] Add simple adapator to show dfs_vertex_range iteratation with bgl17 vov graph
 3. Multi-platform/compiler support
 	a.
 Use CMake for build
 	b.
 Use range-v3 macros for platform-specific concept support